South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths Mental Health related deaths

-Concerns summary External consultants had insufficient input into mental health patients' physical care, bureaucratic processes delayed rectifying ligature points, and the system for managing dangerous patient items was ineffective.
+Concerns summary (AI summary) External consultants had insufficient input into mental health patients' physical care, bureaucratic processes delayed rectifying ligature points, and the system for managing dangerous patient items was ineffective.

 Steven Welch